infwonder/gdm-background/README.md

 If you click on the gdm-background shortcut, it will open a drag and drop window for you to drop an image file.

-When you drop the selected image in the droping area, the program will enable the `set` button.
+When you drop the selected image in the dropping area, the program will enable the `set` button.
 If you click on it, it will show a popup window asking for the admin password because this action can only be performed by the root user.
-After you correctly enter the required credencial, the tool will show a successful dialog and will ask if you want to restart the gdm service to apply change made.
+After you correctly enter the required credential, the tool will show a successful dialog and will ask if you want to restart the gdm service to apply change made.

 You can always return to your default Ubuntu purple theme by clicking on the `restore` button and